Ernest Mancoba: Career and Introduction to Abstraction (Post-Exile)

-Taken as a British subject, Mancoba interned while in a POW camp until 1944.
-Allied forces, accompanied by U.S. troops, pushed German forces out of France and ended the war in 1945.
-In 1946, they had a son named Wonga (1946–2015) who would also become a respected artist.
+Despite Germany occupying France during WWII, Mancoba decided to stay in Paris to be with Sonja Ferlov.
+He was taken as a British subject, and interned in two different POW camp until 1944 when Allied forces, accompanied by U.S. troops, pushed German forces out of France.
+Whilst in the more benign POW camp La Grande Caserne St Denis, Mancoba and Ferlov were allowed to be married in 1942.
+They had a son, named Marc known as Wonga (1946–2015), who would also become a respected artist.

-In 1947, Mancoba moved with Ferlov to a small town village outside of Copenhagen.
+After the war ended, in 1947, Mancoba moved with Ferlov to the small town of Kattinge in Roskilde, Denmark.
 There she introduced Mancoba to Asger Jorn who was a part of the Host Artist's Association and a founding member of Cobra.
-For the next annual exhibition (1948), Asger Jorn invited Mancoba and Ferlov to attend and meet two other Cobra artists; Constant Nievwenhuys and Corneille Guillaume Beverloo (most commonly known under his pseudonym Corneille).
+For the next annual exhibition (1948), Asger Jorn invited Mancoba and Ferlov to attend and meet two other Cobra artists; Constant Nieuwenhuys and Corneille Guillaume Beverloo (most commonly known under his pseudonym Corneille).
 The exhibition came to be known by art historians to be the first Cobra exhibition since the CobrA manifesto had been written and signed several days before.
 The Stedelijk Museum in Amsterdam hosted Constant and Corneille's Cobra exhibition called the “Exposition Internationale d’ Art Experimental, in 1949.
 Constant and Corneille invited seven other Danish Artist, including Mancoba who did not participate.
 Due to his absence, Mancoba wasn't listed within the exhibition's catalogue and perhaps resulted in his exclusion from the list of Cobra artists.
 Although no known reason stands for Mancoba and why he didn't participate, personal complications between members may have had an impact on his involvement with the group.
 Although Mancoba was an active participant with Cobra members and in later artistic movements, his role received little attention in art historical scholarship.
 Leading artist and scholar Rasheed Araeen to argue in 2004 that the erasure of Mancoba was the result of racism and ethnocentrism.

-In the 1950s, Mancoba returned to Paris, where he became a French citizen.
-In 1957, Mancoba painted "Untitled 1957".
-An oil on canvas painting bearing bold colors and energetic gestures of demanding lines.
-He sought transparency in his painting process while depicting a freedom of expression through abstraction.
-Ernest Mancoba's style is composed of line movement often encompassing a central figure-like form that dissolves into the surrounding abstract atmosphere of colorful oils, charcoal, ink or pastel marks.
-In the late 1980s and until his passing, Mancoba shifted his format to landscape and strayed from one central figure to many calligraphic strokes with various mediums.
-He died near Paris in 2002, aged 98.